-We’re Yellow Studio, an artistically-minded international design firm based in New York City and Sydney that specializes in production design, creative direction and art direction for television and live events.
+We’re Yellow Studio, an artistically-minded international design firm based in New York City that specializes in production design, creative direction and art direction for television and live events.
 Over the past two decades, our global team of creatives has worked with some of the world’s most successful brands to create poetic, transient environments that leave lasting impressions.

 Julio Himede, founder of Yellow Studio, is a passionate storyteller.
 From small installation landscapes to large-scale live music productions, his work is characterised by a playful yet poetic approach and a dedication to communicating a clear narrative.